 This feature is not applicable to devices that are not equipped with a speakerphone.
-This feature is not mandatory for devices that are equipped with a speakerphone.
-UEs that are equipped with a speakerphone are required to have the ability to automatically answer an incoming call by activating the speakerphone.
+This feature is not mandatory for devices that are equipped with a speakerphone are required to have the ability to automatically answer an incoming call by activating the speakerphone.
 The requirements in this specification apply only to UEs with a speakerphone.